Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead

 SUZU, Japan (AP) — Japanese rescue workers and canine units searched urgently through rubble Wednesday ahead of predicted bitter cold and heavy rain in what the prime minister called a race against time after powerful earthquakes killed at least 73 people in western Japan.

+Fifteen people were listed as officially missing and possibly trapped under collapsed buildings.

-Ishikawa prefecture and nearby areas were shaken by a 4.9 magnitude aftershock on Wednesday — one of dozens that have followed Monday's magnitude 7.6 temblor centered near Noto, about 300 kilometers (185 miles) from Tokyo on the opposite coast.
+Ishikawa prefecture and nearby areas were shaken by more aftershocks on Wednesday, adding to the dozens that followed Monday's magnitude 7.6 temblor centered near Noto, about 300 kilometers (185 miles) from Tokyo on the opposite coast.
 The quake set off tsunami warnings, followed by waves measuring more than 1 meter (3 feet) in some places.

 The first 72 hours are especially critical for rescues, experts say, because the prospects for survival greatly diminish after that.